ak11-672/ak11-672/README.md

 7- Infrastructure as Code ( Terraform & Ansible )
 8- Computer Science and DevOps foundational concepts

   In each repo,you can find mini projects,tasks and concepts that I have practiced.

+    Except these there are other miscellaneous languages/tools/projects which I have worked on that have their own dedicated repo.